MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/what-s-new/new-and-improved-features-in-sharepoint-server-2016.md

 ### New controls for working with OneDrive for Business
 <a name="newcontrols"> </a>

-You can click a control to create new Office documents, upload files, synchronize your files for offline use, and share your files.
-For more information, see "Simple controls" on [The OneDrive Blog](https://go.microsoft.com/fwlink/?LinkID=620285&amp;clcid=0x4809).
+You can sslect a control to create new Office documents, upload files, synchronize your files for offline use, and share your files.
+For more info, see "Simple controls" on [The OneDrive Blog](https://go.microsoft.com/fwlink/?LinkID=620285&amp;clcid=0x4809).

 ### Open Document Format (ODF) available for document libraries
 <a name="ODF"> </a>

-The Open Document Format (ODF) enables you to create new files in a document library and save as ODF files so that users can edit the new file with a program they choose.
-For more information, see [Set Open Document Format (ODF) as the default file template for a library](https://go.microsoft.com/fwlink/?LinkID=620286&amp;clcid=0x4809).
+The Open Document Format (ODF) lets you create new files in a document library and save as ODF files so that users can edit the new file with a program they choose.
+For more info, see [Set Open Document Format (ODF) as the default file template for a library](https://go.microsoft.com/fwlink/?LinkID=620286&amp;clcid=0x4809).

 ### Project Server 2016
 <a name="project"> </a>

 Project Server 2016 for SharePoint Server 2016 has many new capabilities and features, including:

-- **Resource Engagements:** Now project managers can request needed resources from resource managers to complete their projects.
+- **Resource Engagements**: Now project managers can request needed resources from resource managers to complete their projects.
 Also, resource managers can use the new heat map functionality to see where resources are spending their time.

-- **Multiple Timelines:** Project and Portfolio managers can now create richer timelines that display multiple timelines in a single view.
+- **Multiple Timelines**: Project and Portfolio managers can now create richer timelines that display multiple timelines in a single view.

-- **Simpler administration:** Project Server now has multi-tenant storage capabilities and has combined data storage with SharePoint.
+- **Simpler administration**: Project Server now has multi-tenant storage capabilities and has combined data storage with SharePoint.
 This greatly reduces IT overhead by eliminating the dedicated Project Server database and improves backup and restore capabilities.

-- **Cloud grade performance and scale:** Many performance and scalability improvements that have been added to Project Online have also been added to Project Server 2016.
+- **Cloud grade performance and scale**: Many performance and scalability improvements that have been added to Project Online have also been added to Project Server 2016.

-For more information, see [What's new for IT pros in Project Server 2016 Preview](/project/what-s-new-for-it-pros-in-project-server-2016).
+For more info, see [What's new for IT pros in Project Server 2016 Preview](/project/what-s-new-for-it-pros-in-project-server-2016).

 > [!IMPORTANT]
 > Project Server 2016 is installed with SharePoint Server 2016 Enterprise, though is licensed separately.
-For more information about Project Server licensing, see [Licensing Project](https://go.microsoft.com/fwlink/p/?LinkID=761107&amp;clcid=0x409).
+For more info about Project Server licensing, see [Licensing Project](https://go.microsoft.com/fwlink/p/?LinkID=761107&amp;clcid=0x409).

 ### Power Pivot add-in and Power View are now available to use with SharePoint Server 2016
 <a name="BI"> </a>